opendocsg/slw-judgments-backfill/2005_SGHC_35/report.md

 Yong Pung How CJ:

-1       This was a criminal motion related to my decision in _Ong Beng Leong v PP_ [2005] SGHC 22.
+1       This was a criminal motion related to my decision in _Ong Beng Leong v PP_ <span class="citation">[2005] SGHC 22</span>.
 On 11 January 2005, I had dismissed the applicant’s appeal against his conviction on ten charges of using false documents with intent to deceive his principal, an offence under s 6(c) of the Prevention of Corruption Act (Cap 241, 1993 Rev Ed) (“PCA”).
 However, I reduced his sentence from six months’ imprisonment to six weeks’ imprisonment, and allowed it to commence on 11 February 2005, after the Lunar New Year.
 On 1 February 2005, the applicant filed the present motion for his sentence to be stayed pending a possible criminal reference to the Court of Appeal.
 I dismissed his application and now give my reasons.

 **Application for stay**